isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -------------------------------------------

-In certain cases, it is useful to mix relay address information (introduced in :ref:`dhcp4-relay-override`), with client classification (explained in :ref:`classify`).
+In certain cases, it is useful to mix relay address information (introduced in :ref:`dhcp4-relay-override`) with client classification (explained in :ref:`classify`).
 One specific example is in a cable network, where modems typically get addresses from a different subnet than all the devices connected behind them.

-Let us assume that there is one Cable Modem Termination System (CMTS)) with one CM MAC (a physical link that modems are connected to).
+Let us assume that there is one Cable Modem Termination System (CMTS) with one CM MAC (a physical link that modems are connected to).
 We want the modems to get addresses from the 10.1.1.0/24 subnet, while everything connected behind the modems should get addresses from the 192.0.2.0/24 subnet.
 The CMTS that acts as a relay uses address 10.1.1.1.
-The following configuration can serve that configuration:
+The following configuration can serve that situation:

 ::